 What is WiFi?

-WiFi is a wireless networking technology that uses radio waves to provide high speed internet.
+WiFi is a wireless networking technology that uses radio waves to provide high-speed internet.
 This allows you to transfer data, share files, share devices and communicate with other devices without the use of wires.
-We can also use WiFi to connect to internet and access various information around the globe.
+We can also use WiFi to connect to the internet and access various information around the globe.

 What is the Full Form of WiFi?